fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 From the preceding screenshot, we can see that the saved model and the model that was loaded from the disk are identical.
 You have now learned how to save and load models.
-This section marks the end of this chapter, where you learned how to build a text classifier from scratch.
+This section marks the end of this lab, where you learned how to build a text classifier from scratch.

 **Note**